goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 Social robot navigation requires algorithms that can handle complex interactions with humans and dynamic environments.
 Traditional navigation environments lacked the social dynamics necessary to evaluate algorithms designed for real-world social scenarios.

-SocNavGym was developed to provide a comprehensive testing ground for social navigation algorithms, enabling researchers to:
+SocNavGym was developed to provide a comprehensive testing ground for social navigation algorithms with multiple entity types (see Technical Specifications section), enabling researchers to:
 - **Evaluate Social Navigation Algorithms** - Test algorithms in realistic social scenarios
 - **Benchmark Performance** - Compare different approaches systematically
-- **Validate Predictive Models** - Test predictive world models in complex environments
+- **Validate Predictive Models** - Test predictive world models in complex environments (see Research Impact section)
-- **Study Social Dynamics** - Understand how robots interact with humans
+- **Study Social Dynamics** - Understand how robots interact with humans and other entities

 ### Research Design